FraunhoferIVI/helyOS-demo-logistics-center/README.md

 The API-key must be added in `settings/licenses/service_licenses.ini` or saved in the *trucktrix* API-key field in http://localhost:8080/dashboard/#/all-services.

-In the microservices view of dashboard, disable the local_path_planner and enable the Trucktrix service.
+In the helyOS dashboard `Microservices` view, disable the local_path_planner and enable the TruckTrix service.

 <br>

-## GraphiQL
+## Yard and Missions Data
-Explore the helyOS database using the GraphQL language.
+Using the GraphQL language, you can programmatically access the complete yard data stored in the helyOS database.

 [http://localhost:5000/graphiql](http://localhost:5000/graphiql)